America: Land of the Freeks

-America: Land of the Freeks is Mondo Americana is pseudo-biopic documentary/mockumentary written and directed by Ulli Lommel.
-The film stars Ulli Lommel, Tanner King Barklow, Nola Roeper, and Gil Kofman.
+America: Land of the Freeks is a 2018 pseudo-biopic mondo mockumentary film written and directed by Ulli Lommel.
+The film stars Lommel alongside Tanner King Barklow, Nola Roeper, and Gil Kofman.
 The film premiered at the 68th Berlin Film Festival February 6, 2018.
-This was Lommel's 64th and final film.

 Plot

-Lommel travels across the United States to document Trump’s new America.
-He's both shocked and amused by the country's gross individualism, while at the same time feels he's also a part of the "craziness."
+Lommel travels across the United States to document Donald Trump’s new America.
+He is both shocked and amused by the country's gross individualism, while at the same time feels he is also a part of the "craziness."
 As someone who experienced the changes at first hand, he sets out with a small band of unconventional characters to experience and expose what he feels to be the crazy, the extreme and also the endearing aspects of the country.

 Premiere

 The film was premiered at the Berlin International Film Festival in February 2018 in the Berlinale Special Program.

 Variety Magazine published a review of America: Land of the FreeKS in which Owen Gleiberman wrote, "The late cult Euro hipster Ulli Lommel attempts to diagnose the "insanity" of America in the Trump era, but his gonzo satire just adds to the noise."
 Lommel, in the article's soundbite, sums up the subject of his movie by saying, “This whole insanity was like a disease affecting everyone.”
 Gleiberman writes, "Maybe so, but “Land of the Freeks,” in the screw-loose didactic way it diagnoses the noise, is just one more example of it."